Skip to main content

 From cell to graph

 Pixelator is the main tool for processing PNA raw reads into structured data outputs, ready for analysis.
-Pixelator also exists as a Nextflow pipeline as part of the nf-core community, providing an efficient and reproducible way to run the workflow.
-In brief, processing of PNA sequencing data in Pixelator is divided into the following steps:
+Pixelator is incorporated into a Nextflow pipeline, providing an efficient and reproducible way to run the workflow.